mia-platform/documentation/docs/fast_data/configuration/single_view_creator/low_code.md

 where:

-- `sv_id` is the name of the Single View's primary key
+- `sv_id` is the name of the Single View primary key
-- `ID_USER` is the field's name inside the identifier
+- `ID_USER` is the identifier field name of the Projection

 ## ER Schema

 For the general rules and guidelines of the ER Schema, check the [dedicated page](/fast_data/configuration/config_maps/erSchema.md).
-Let us take an example from the `food-delivery` use case.
+Let's take an example from the `food-delivery` use case.

 ```json
 {